-The Federal Council seems to share this view, since they have decided to introduce compensation on the basis of the loss of earnings allowance scheme, paid in the form of daily allowances corresponding to 80% of salary (capped at CHF 196 per day), for employees who have to stay at home to look after their children under 12 years of age.
-However, parents may claim only one daily allowance per day.
-This allowance is not paid during school holidays.
+The Federal Council seems to share this view, since they have decided to introduce compensation on the basis of the loss of earnings allowance scheme, paid in the form of daily allowances corresponding to 80% of salary (capped at CHF 196 per day), for employees who have to stay at home to look after their children under 12 years of age (or also older children with disabilities who need special care) due to the closure of schools and other day care facilities.

-It should also be noted that self-employed individuals in the same situation may also benefit from a loss of earnings allowance but their right to compensation is limited to 30 days.
+It should also be noted that self-employed individuals in the same situation, provided they are insured with the old age and survivors‘ insurance, may also benefit from a loss of earnings allowance but their right to compensation is limited to 30 days.

 3. Closure of businesses: Does the employer have to pay the salary of its employees if his business is forced to close until further notice?